LighghtEeloo/lala-lang/docs/Motivation.md

 <image src="./chatbot_graph.png" alt="Chatbot FSM graph" />
 </details>

-In the graph above, my idea and need are clearly stated; but when I put them down in my code (like python), the target language may not accept them gracefully.
+In the graph above, my idea and needs are clearly stated; but when I put them down in my code (like python), the target language may not accept them gracefully.
 There exist at least three possible options:

 1. Use functions to capture the relation graph and write handlers over and over.
 It's hard to scale and, happy debugging :-)
 2. Write a "scheme" file that describes the graph above and later interprets it in the target language: